 In a population of 38,739,889 people, 99.9% are considered unreached, which means there are relatively few people in the entire country who have access to the gospel.
 In terms of people groups, 67 of Afghanistan’s 72 people groups are considered unreached.

-In addition to these spiritual needs, this hard-to-reach region has a host of physical needs, many of which serve as barriers to the spread of the gospel.
+This hard-to-reach region has a host of physical needs, in addition to their spiritual needs, many of which serve as barriers to the spread of the gospel.
 According to Stratus, no other country experiences the same level of problems and dangers when it comes to war, law and order, security, and terrorism.

 For a list of needs in Afghanistan to pray for, see below.
-Note: this list was made prior to the current withdrawal of U.S. troops and was taken directly from Stratus’s “Prayer Points” for Afghanistan:
+Note: this list was made prior to the current withdrawal of U.S. troops.
+It was taken directly from Stratus’s “Prayer Points” for Afghanistan:

 - Acts of terrorism are prevalent

 - There is a relatively high level of perceived criminality

 - There is a lack of basic sanitation services